Ajjipura: People

 The popular spoken language is Kannada.
 Most of the people in Ajjipura and the surrounding villages are occupied in agriculture.
 Some of them are in business too.
-Also in the district around 150 - 160 number of Hitachi and JCB operators are from here, which made Chamarajanagara is the second largest district of Hitachi and JCB operators in the State.
+Also in the district around 150 - 160 number of Hitachi and JCB backhoe loader/excavator operators are from here, which made Chamarajanagara is the second largest district of operators in the State.

 Crops

-Udutore Halla mini dam located near K Gundapura which serves water for cultivation to some of the lands of K Gundapura, Ajjipura, Basappanadoddi and Suleripalya (Kanchalli) villages.
+Udutore Halla dam located near K Gundapura which serves water for cultivation to some of the lands of K Gundapura, Ajjipura, Basappanadoddi and Suleripalya (Kanchalli) villages.
 The majority of the crops are depending on seasonal rains, few are drilled bore-wells on their land to get water for agriculture.
-Depends on the water some major crops: Ragi, rice, maize, Kambu, cotton, turmeric, sugarcane, sunflower, coconut, groundnut and some vegetables are cultivated here.
+Depends on the water some major crops as Ragi(finger millet), bhatta(paddy), mekkejola(maize), kambu(pearl millet), hatti(cotton), arisina(turmeric), kabbu(sugarcane), suryakanti(sunflower), bellulli(garlic), nelagadale(groundnut) and some vegetables are cultivating here.

 Education

 Government Higher Primary School providing education up to 7th.
 Currently JSS High School is the only school providing education up to 10th, which was established on 5 August 1985, apart from this a private school called Priyadarshini Vidyakendra provides education up to 7th, which was established in 1997.
 There is no much facility for Higher Education.
-Students have to travel around 8–30 km to find degree colleges in nearby towns.
+Students have to travel around 8 to 30km to find degree colleges in nearby towns.
 For graduation need to choose more distanced cities like Mysuru and Bengaluru.